zakery1369/CloudflareDDNS/README.md

 9. Copy generated code and place it on the specified section in script.
 10. Write your domain in the specified section in script.
-10. finally run the CloudflareDDNS.sh
+10. Finally run the CloudflareDDNS.sh